 Also available at

 Johan Tralau, born 1972, is Professor of Government.
-His current research interests include the origins of political philosophy in ancient Greece, Homer, Hesiod, Aeschylus, Sophocles and Euripides, metaphors and monsters in Thomas Hobbes, and developing a normative theory of everyday morality.
+His current research interests include the origins of political philosophy in ancient Greece, Homer, Hesiod, Aeschylus, Sophocles and Euripides, metaphors and monsters in Thomas Hobbes, and developing a normative theory of courtesy.
 In 2013, the Swedish Academy awarded him the Johan Lundblad Prize in classical philology and ancient history.
 A very long time ago, he and his team, the Stockholm Mean Machines, became Swedish champions in American football.
-His most recent book (Monstret i mig.
-Myter om gränser och vilddjur, Stockholm: Atlantis) is about monsters in myths – the Minotaur, Centaurs, Heracles, violence, hunting, war, the most fundamental prohibition in the history of human societies, Egyptian mice, bulls, eyes, cannibalism, wolf men, a river that runs in the wrong direction, and other things.
-In November 2018 his new book was published, Havets väldiga ryggar.
+His book Monstret i mig.
+Myter om gränser och vilddjur (2015) is about monsters in myths – the Minotaur, Centaurs, Heracles, violence, hunting, war, the most fundamental prohibition in the history of human societies, Egyptian mice, bulls, eyes, cannibalism, wolf men, a river that runs in the wrong direction, and other things.
+In November 2018 his most recent book was published, Havets väldiga ryggar.
 Offret och de flytande bildernas gåta (Lund: Ellerströms).
 It is about the sea, bathing, waves, bloody sacrifice, the foundations of societies, community, metaphors, Homer, Aeschylus and Euripides.